-Quick Summary: Be Your Own Sunshine by James Allen will teach you about various spiritual aspects and thus help you learn why you should be willing to learn about yourself and about your mind to rise higher and higher.
-You will also learn why spiritual progress is a constant hustle of climbing up and falling down, and climbing up over and over again…
+Quick Summary: Be Your Own Sunshine by James Allen will teach you about various spiritual aspects and thus help you learn why you should be willing to learn about yourself and your mind to rise higher and higher.
+You will also learn why spiritual progress is a constant hustle of climbing up and falling down and climbing up over and over again.

 Who should read this book summary and why?

 People who wish to rise high spiritually and go beyond their material desires should read this book summary.

-Or people who want to improve themselves, in general, should also read this book summary.
+Or people who want to improve themselves should also read this book summary.

 Don’t worry, though.
 It’s not about what you are thinking.

-You won’t be asked to go on the Himalayas and leave your home.
+You won’t be asked to go to the Himalayas and leave your home.

 James Allen was one of the greatest philosophers of all time.